-The global economic activity and financial markets continue to be impacted by global supply-chain disruptions and a surge in inflation.
-These issues have resulted in increased financial market volatility and performance.
-It is currently unclear how measures being taken to address inflation and supply-chain issues both globally and in the United States would impact future market performance.
+The System operates in an environment that is exposed to various risks and uncertainties.
+The global economic activity and financial markets continue to be impacted by various disruptions such as inflation surge and international issues.
+These have resulted in increased financial market volatility and performance.
+It is currently unclear how measures being taken to address these issues both globally and in the United States would impact future market performance.
 Additionally, the total pension liabilities, net pension liabilities, total OPEB and Net OPEB (asset) liability disclosed in Notes 2 and 3 to the Basic Financial Statements are measured based on certain assumptions, including the long-term rate of return on investments, inflation rates, and employee demographics, all of which are subject to change.
 Due to uncertainties inherent in the estimations and assumptions described in this section, it is at least reasonably possible that changes in these estimates and assumptions in the near term may have material impact on the financial statements.
 LACERS Board and management continue to closely monitor the financial market.
 LACERS' investment strategy is to maintain a well-diversified portfolio to mitigate the risk of market uncertainty.